AlexVestin/old-musicvid.org/README.md

 Currently encodes raw image and audio data, and muxes into a mp4/mp3 format.

 Wasm: 2.5MB, JS: 120KB

-Encodes video at: (capped at 60fps)
-- 2k video: ~20FPS in Firefox, ~13FPS in Chrome
-- 720p: 37FPS in Firefox, 27 FPS in Chrome
-- 480p: cap in Firefox, cap in Chrome

 Example usage in src/Canvas.js

 ### TODOs